-From exception management to manage by exception
+From exception, management to managing by exception

 With supply chain visibility, customers can easily know the location of the cargo movement and get full access to information on every factor of the supply chain process, improving process efficiencies.
-This notification part creates the basis for managing by exception where all the events are notified as and when it occurs or about to occur.
-In this way, one can improve planning by taking the right business decisions and mitigate risks across the entire supply chain.
+This notification part creates the basis for managing by exception where all the events are notified as and when it occurs or are about to occur.
+In this way, one can improve planning by taking the right business decisions and mitigating risks across the entire supply chain.

 Managing by exception is nothing but data management challenges.
-The need for accurate information and up-to-date data to all the stakeholders and to manage the documents that are being exchanged to help resolve issues and queries in a quick manner.
+The need for accurate information and up-to-date data for all the stakeholders and to manage the documents that are being exchanged to help resolve issues and queries in a quick manner.

 An innovative platform for management by exception should include: